 If you want people to read your content, they have to be able to find it.
 And, in large part, their ability to find your content (and, in turn, your business) boils down to your search engine rankings.

 Let’s say someone searches the term “how to design a website” on Google.
-The content that ranks on the first page for that term is going to get way more traffic than content that’s buried on page three or five.
-So when you rank better on the search engine results pages (SERPs), it’s easier for people to find your content.
+The content that ranks on the first page for that term is going to get way more traffic than content that’s buried on page 3 or 5.
+So, when you rank better on the search engine results pages (SERPs), it’s easier for people to find your content.
 As a result, it’s easier for you to leverage your content to connect with potential customers.

 But ranking in the SERPs isn’t easy.
 Not only do you need a strategy to optimize your content for search engines (known as search engine optimization—or SEO for short).
 But your website also needs a certain amount of authority.
 If your brand and/or website are fairly new, it’s going to be extremely difficult (if not impossible) to rank in Google searches.

 Publishing your content on Medium solves that problem.
 Medium is a large, reputable website with solid SEO and a high level of authority.
 In fact, Medium’s domain authority, a score used to measure a website’s ability to rank in search engines, sits at 95.
 Since a perfect score is 100, content published on Medium tends to rank extremely well.

 So by publishing your content on Medium, you can leverage its authority and SEO to push your content higher in the SERPs.
 All without the time and effort of building that authority and SEO strategy yourself.

 3. Creating a Medium Blog for Business Is Easy—Regardless of Your Technical Skills

 With most blogging platforms, there’s a pretty significant learning curve.
 This education can feel intimidating and overwhelming if you’re not particularly tech-savvy.